simple-machines/anaml-terraform-registry/modules/app-route-not-found-service/README.md

 > :warning: It's likely you do not want to deploy this!

 ## What is app-routing-not-found service?
-anaml-routing-not-found service is primarily used in a multi host hosting environment where we want to serve a branded "404 Page Not Found" when a route does not match.
+app-routing-not-found service is primarily used in a multi host hosting environment where we want to serve a branded "404 Page Not Found" when a route does not match.

 This is mainly used internally for deployments that use a shared Google Global Loadbalancer that requires a default service backend for route misses to server multiple Anaml deployments running off a single Kubernetes cluster.